About the Program

 Clinical and Procedural Training

-Clinical training will involve patient evaluation of presenting complaints, assessment and formulation of treatment plan and patient follow-up.
-The fellow will also be afforded the opportunity to care for patients seen in our Interventional Pulmonary Clinic two half-days per week.
+Clinical training will involve patient evaluation of presenting complaints, assessment, and formulation of treatment plan and patient follow-up.
+The fellow will also be afforded the opportunity to care for patients seen in our Interventional Pulmonary Clinic.

 - Advanced diagnostic and therapeutic flexible bronchoscopy